-The Series 2016 Bonds are being purchased by (collectively, the "Underwriters"), subject to certain terms and conditions set forth in the Officia al Notice of Bond Sale, including the approval of certain legal matters by Bond Counsel, delivery of a regarding information set forth in this Official Statement, and the existence of no certificate from the City in the condition of the City from that set forth in this Official Statement.
-The net aggregate purchase price payable by the Underwriters for the \$ issue premium/discount] of \$, minus an Underwriters' discount of '\$).
-The Series 2016 Bonds are offered for sale to the public at the prices or yields set forth of this Official Statement.
-The Series 2016 Bonds may be offered and sold to lower than or yields higher than such offering prices or yields, and such public of may be changed, from time to time, by the Underwriters. certain dealers at prices
+The Series 2016 Bonds are being purchased by (collectively, the "Underwriters"), subject to certain terms and conditions set forth in the Official Notice of Bond Sale, including the approval of certain legal matters by Bond Counsel, delivery of a certificate from the City regarding information set forth in this Official Statement, and the existence of no material adverse change in the condition of the City from that set forth in this Official Statement.

+The net aggregate purchase price payable by the Underwriters for the Series 2016 Bonds is (equal to the principal amount of the Series 2016 Bonds, [plus/minus a net original issue premium/discount] of , minus an Underwriters' discount of \$).
+The Series 2016 Bonds are offered for sale to the public at the prices or yields set forth on the inside cover page of this Official Statement.
+The Series 2016 Bonds may be offered and sold to certain dealers at prices lower than or yields higher than such offering prices or yields, and such public offering prices and yields may be changed, from time to time, by the Underwriters.